Millennials’ Financial Habits: A Breakdown Of Characteristics, Priorities And Purchase Decisions

 Millennials And Money

-Millennials have a complicated relationship with money, but something interesting is these young adults do a better job saving money than many of their baby boomer and Gen X counterparts.
+Millennials have a complicated relationship with money, but they do a better job of saving money than many of their baby boomer and Gen X counterparts.
 They also tend to earn more money than older Americans did at the same age.

-The struggle that millennials face, though?
+What is the financial struggle facing millennials?
 Many of them are burdened by high amounts of student loan debt.
 This debt can cloud the financial prospects of even the hardest-working and hardest-saving millennial.

 Millennial Saving Habits

-The 2018 Better Money Habits Millennial Report is an interesting one.
-It shows that Millennials are far better at saving their pennies than most critics think.
-According to Bank of America’s report, millennial saving habits are just as good, or even better, than those of former generations.
+The 2020 Better Money Habits Millennial Report is an interesting one.
+It shows that millennials are far better at saving their pennies than most critics think.
+According to Bank of America’s report, millennial saving habits are just as good, or even better, than those of former generations:

-- The survey also found that the top savings priorities for millennials include building an emergency fund (reported by 64% of respondents), retirement (reported by 49% of respondents) and buying a house (reported by 33% of respondents).
+- The report also found that the top savings priorities for millennials include building an emergency fund (reported by 51% of respondents), retirement (reported by 75% of respondents) and buying a house (reported by 32% of respondents).

 Average Millennial Salary

 Millennials might wish they made more money.
-But according to Census data, millennials are earning more each year than the majority of older Americans did at the same age.
+According to Census data, though, millennials are earning more each year than the majority of older Americans did at the same age:

 - Analyzing numbers from the U.S. Census Bureau, Pew Research Center found that the median adjusted income in a household led by a millennial stood at $69,000 in 2017.
 That figure outranks nearly every other year as the highest median income for adults from the ages of 22 to 37.